jaysoo/jaysoo.ca/_posts/2016-01-13-functional-programming-little-ideas.markdown

 ### Refactoring the component to work with Either

-And finally, we refactor the `SearchVideos` component to reduce the rendered element based on we have a right value (search performed), or a left value (search not performed).
+And finally, we refactor the `SearchVideos` component to reduce the rendered element based on whether we have a right value (search performed), or a left value (search not performed).

 {% highlight js %}